Events

 From cultural and historical facets, to natural history and traditional programs, you’re invited to learn, to play and to enjoy!
 We encourage families, friends and youth to enjoy the great outdoors.

 Meet at the state park entrance, 1/2 mile north of Cerrillos Village on County Rd 59.
-Parking is $5 for New Mexico residents (NM license plate or ID required).
-Out of state visitors, bring $10 exact cash or check to pay the parking fee.
+October – April, NM Residents enjoy free day use of state parks.
+(NM license plate or ID required). $10 day use fee year-round for out of state visitors.

 Wednesday - December 31, 2025